 On August 31, 2017, a federal district judge struck down the Department of Labor (DOL)’s May 2016 change to the FLSA’s salary threshold for exempt employees.
 While employers are no longer required to meet the new salary threshold, UCI has implemented the change and has no plans, at this time, to reverse the change (see the page sections below for complete information.)

 The DOL has issued a Request for Information (RFI) which invites the public to comment on whether a different salary level would be more appropriate.
 We will follow further developments on the status of the DOL’s overtime rule and communicate updates as they become available.
-Should you have questions, please contact your supervisor/manager or department HR or Academic Personnel representative.
+Should you have any questions, please contact your supervisor/manager or department HR representative.

 On May 18, 2016, the U.S. Department of Labor (DOL) announced a change to the Fair Labor Standards Act (FLSA) which, among other things, sets overtime regulations for U.S. workers.
 The change affects who is eligible for exemption from the overtime provisions of the Act (also known as “exempt employees”.)
 On December 1, 2016, the salary threshold for white-collar exemptions to the FLSA will increase from $455 per week to $913 per week.